JonasLoos/zed/README.md

 > [!IMPORTANT]
-> This is a fork of [zed](https://github.com/zed-industries/zed) with various adjustments, including an updated git diff viewer.
+> This is a fork of [zed](https://github.com/zed-industries/zed) with various adjustments, including updated git diff handling and a pdf viewer.

 # Zed